IsaacDodd/flowchart/README.md

 	**(c) [PRISMA Statmenet](http://www.prisma-statement.org)** - http://www.prisma-statement.org - For Systematic Reviews and Meta-Analyses.

 	Alessandro Liberati (21 Jul.
 2009).
 [The PRISMA Statement for Reporting Systematic Reviews and Meta-Analyses of Studies That Evaluate Health Care Interventions: Explanation and Elaboration](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1000100).
 PLOS Medicine.
 6(7):e1000100.

+	**(d) [The EQUATOR Network](http://www.equator-network.org/)** - http://www.equator-network.org - Lists of Other Reporting Guidelines.
+This resource is an endeavor to provide a comprehensive list of reporting guidelines for different types of studies and areas of research.

 3. Spreckelsen, Thees.
 (23 Aug 2014). "**Stata: CONSORT Flowchart.
 Too curious to sit still**".
 Retrieved from https://theesspreckelsen.wordpress.com/2014/08/23/stata-consort-flowchart/ on August 1, 2017.